nrfconnect/sdk-nrf/samples/net/coap_client/README.rst

 .. code-block:: console

-   CoAP request sent: token 0x9772
-   CoAP response: code: 0x45, token 0x9772, payload: 15:39:40
+   CoAP GET request sent sent to californium.eclipseprojects.io, resource: obs CoAP response: code: 0x45, payload: 15:29:45

 Instead of displaying every single CoAP frame content, the sample displays only the essential data.
 For the above sample output, the information displayed on the terminal conveys the following:

 * ``code:0x45`` -  CoAP response code (2.05 - Content), which is constant across responses
-* ``token 0x9772`` - CoAP token, which is unique per request/response pair
 * ``payload: 15:39:40`` - the actual message payload (current time in UTC format) from the resource that is queried in this sample

 References